Are you trying to learn everything about Cricut Design Space and don’t even know where to start?

-When you need to move all of your elements inside the canvas area, you may struggle to select them one by one.
+When you need to move all of your elements inside the canvas area, you may struggle to select them individually.

 Click Select all to select all of the elements from the canvas.

-The cut and copy option will be activated when you use have a selection of one or more elements from the canvas area.
-The Paste option will be enabled once you copy or cut something.
+“Cut, copy, duplicate, and delete” will be activated when you select one or more elements from the canvas area.
+“Paste” will be enabled once you copy or cut something.

-If you have previews experience with other graphic design programs, most likely you’ll know how to use this menu.
+If you have previous experience with other graphic design programs, most likely, you’ll know how to use this menu.

-If you aren’t familiar with the Align Tools, let me tell you something; the Align Menu is something that you want to master to perfection.
+If you aren’t familiar with the align tools, let me tell you something; the align menu is something you want to master to perfection.

-I will be creating a full tutorial for this, but while it comes out; here’s what every align function means:
+I will be creating a complete tutorial for this, but while it comes out, here’s what every align function means:

 Align: This function allows you to align all of your designs, and it’s activated when selecting two or more elements.

-– Align Left: When using this setting, all of the elements will be aligned to the left.
-The furthest element to the left will dictate where all of the other elements will move towards.
+– Align Left: All elements will be aligned to the left when using this setting.
+The furthest element to the left will dictate where all other parts will move towards.

 – Center Horizontal: This option will align your elements horizontally; this will entirely center text and images.

 – Align Right: When using this setting, all of your elements will be aligned to the right.
-The furthest element to the right will dictate where all of the other elements will move.
+The furthest element to the right will dictate where all other parts will move.

-– Align Top: This option will align all of your selected designs to the top.
-The furthest element to the top will dictate where all of the other elements will move.
+– Align Top: This option will align all your selected designs to the top.
+The furthest element to the top will dictate where all other elements move.

 – Center Vertically: This option will align your elements vertically.
-It’s handy when you are working with columns, and you want them organized and aligned.
+It’s handy when working with columns, and you want them organized and aligned.

-– Align Bottom: This option will align all of your selected designs to the bottom.
-The furthest element to the bottom will dictate where all of the other elements will move.
+– Align Bottom: This option will align all your selected designs to the bottom.
+The furthest element to the bottom will dictate where all other elements move.

 – Center: This option is a very cool one.
-When you click on “center,” you are centering, both vertically and horizontally, one design against another one; this is particularly useful when you want to center text with a shape like a square or a star.
+When you click on “center,” you are centering, vertically and horizontally, one design against another; this is particularly useful when you want to center text with a shape like a square or a star.

-Distribute: If you want the same spacing between elements, it’s very time consuming to do it all on your own, and it’s not 100% right.
+Distribute: If you want the same spacing between elements, it’s time-consuming to do it independently, and it’s not 100% correct.
 The distribute button will help you out with that.
-For it to be activated, you must have at least three elements selected.
+To be activated, you must have at least three elements selected.

 – Distribute Horizontally: This button will distribute the elements horizontally.
-The furthest left and right designs will determine the length of the distribution; this means that the items that are in the center will be distributed between the most distant left and right designs.
+The furthest left and right designs will determine the distribution length, and the items in the center will be distributed between the most distant left and right designs.

 – Distribute Vertically: This button will distribute the elements vertically.
-The furthest top and bottom designs will determine the length of the distribution; this means that the items that are in the center will be distributed between the most distant top and bottom designs.
+The furthest top and bottom designs will determine the distribution length; the items in the center will be distributed between the most distant top and bottom designs.

-When you work with multiple images, text, and designs, the new creations you add to the canvas will always be in front of everything.
-However, some of the elements of your design need to be in the back or front.
+When you work with multiple images, text, and designs, the new layers you add to the canvas will always be in front of everything; and you may need to add particular order as your project grows in size.

-With the arrange option, you can organize the elements very easily.
+With the arrange commands, you can organize the elements very easily.

-– Send to back: This will move the selected element all the way to the back.
+– Bring to Front moves the selected element to the front.

-– Move Forward: This option will move the element just one step forward.
-Typically, you would use this option when you have four or more items you need to organize.
+– Bring Forward will move the element just one step forward.
+Typically, you use this option when you have four or more items to organize.

-– Sent to front: This option will move the selected element all the way to the front.
+– Send to Back will move the selected element to the back.

 – Flip Horizontal: This will reflect your image or design horizontally.
-Sort of like a mirror; It’s handy when you are trying to create left and right designs.
-Example: You are building some wings, and already have the left side; with Flip, you can copy and paste the left wing, and voila!
+It’s sort of like a mirror; It’s handy when creating left and right designs.
+Example: You are building some wings and already have the left side; with “Flip,” you can copy and paste the left wing, and voila!
 Now you have both (left and right) wings!

 – Flip Vertical: This will flip your designs vertically.
-Kind of like you would see your reflection on the water.
-If you want to create a shadow effect, this option would be great for you.
+This option would be great if you want to create a shadow effect.
+Kind of like you would see your reflection in the water.

 Everything you create or type in Cricut Design Space has a size.
 You can modify the size from the element in self (when you click on it).
 However, if you need an item to have an exact measurement, this option will allow you to do so.

-Just like size, rotating an element is something you can do very quickly from the canvas area.
+Like “Size,” rotating an element is something you can do quickly from the canvas area.
 However, some designs need to be turned on a specific angle.
-If that’s the case for you, I recommend you to use this function.
-Otherwise, you will spend so much time fighting to get an element angled the way you want it to be.
+If that’s the case for you, I recommend using this function.
+Otherwise, you will spend much time fighting to get an element angled the way you want it to be.

-You can move your elements around by specifying where you want that element to be located on the canvas areas.
+You can move your elements around by specifying where you want them on the canvas.
 It’s handy, but it’s a more advanced tool.

-Personally, I don’t use it that much because I can get around better with the alignment tools I mentioned above.
+I don’t use it that much because I can get around better with the alignment tools mentioned above.

-Once you pick your font, you have the option to change its form.
+Once you pick your font, you can change its style.

 Some of the options you have:

-– Italic: it will tilt the font to the right.
+– Italic will tilt the font to the right.

-– Bold italic: it will make the font thicker and tilt to the right.
+– Bold italic will make the font thicker and tilt to the right.